Skip to main content

 • Detection and response

-But these depend on one condition:
+But these depend on whether the enforcement layer is executed.

 CVE-2026-34040 shows that this assumption does not always hold.